 Traditional Cleaning Methods Leave Germs Unchecked

 The bad news is that germs are everywhere and in larger numbers than we ever thought before.
 It also appears that traditional cleaning methods are often ineffective in killing microorganisms.
 But the good news is that scientific studies have demonstrated which cleaning methods work, and which ones do not.
-It turns out that professional cleaning services have been steadily adapting their techniques and equipment to new discoveries, and that few infections ever occur in properly cleaned places.
+It turns out that office cleaning services have been steadily adapting their techniques and equipment to new discoveries, and that few infections ever occur in properly cleaned places.

 Volunteers might pour their hearts and souls into church cleaning, but unless they are trained professionals using commercial cleaning tools, it is likely your church’s carpets are still dirty—even if they look clean.
 The coming and goings of so many people will, over time, grind dirt deep into the carpets.
 Non-professional vacuums simply are not up to the job of sucking the grit from deep within the carpet weave.

 Using Cleaning Volunteers Puts the Volunteers and Churchgoers at Risk